Spring Garden Capital Group logo

 Atlanta-based luxury pawn shop and precious metals buyer with 4.9/5 stars across 1000+ reviews.
 Buys and loans against gold jewelry, watches, diamonds, and designer goods.

-Best for: Individuals with luxury watches, designer handbags, or fine jewelry needing immediate cash, High-net-worth consumers seeking discretionary loans without credit inquiries
+Profile signals: Individuals with luxury watches, designer handbags, or fine jewelry researching short-term cash access, High-net-worth consumers seeking discretionary loans without credit inquiries

 Financial Wellness Guides